-OK, for all of you (and me too!)
-PowerPoint users, Prezi is not so easy to understand.
-That's not because Prezi is a difficult tool to use -- rather that's because we all have been so used to doing tasks in a certain way and expect the same workflows in Prezi, and that does not always happen!
-Clearly some unlearning is required.
+OK, for all PowerPoint users, Prezi is not so easy to understand.
+That’s not because Prezi is a difficult tool to use.
+Rather, that’s because we all have been so used to doing tasks in a certain way and expect the same workflows in Prezi, and that does not always happen!
+Clearly, some unlearning is required.

-The one task that had me stumped initially was trying to change the font (yes, typeface for the purists) within one of the text placeholders.
-That's a simple task in PowerPoint -- you can select any text you want, and change the font to anything you want.
-In fact, you can take a seven character word like "seasons", and have a separate font for each character!
-OK -- don't do that unless you have a compelling reason to do so -- but looks like that's not doable in Prezi?
+The one task that had us stumped initially was trying to change the font (yes, typeface for the purists) within one of the text placeholders.
+That’s a simple task in PowerPoint: you can select any text you want and then change the font to anything you want.
+In fact, you can take a seven-character word like “seasons,” and have a separate font for each character!
+OK, don’t do so unless you have a compelling reason!
+However, it looks like this task is not doable in Prezi?

 Figure 1, below shows Prezi’s font choices toolbar.

 Figure 1: Prezi’s font choices

 Each of these choices (styles) has a font allotted to itself.
 And all these three choices are part of a Prezi theme.
 Now Prezi themes are similar to PowerPoint themes that also have font choices set up.
 Unlike Prezi, PowerPoint has two font choices within the theme:

 - Headings (equivalent to Prezi’s Title)

 Figure 2, below shows PowerPoint’s Font gallery.